marvinsiefke/dyndns-cloudflare-updater/README.md

 # dyndns-cloudflare-updater
-A lightweight PHP script, that updates your dns records at Cloudflare when pinged by your router.
+A lightweight PHP script that updates your dns records at Cloudflare when pinged by your router.

 You will need:
 - A Cloudflare account (it doesn't matter whether it's free or a paid plan)